metio/terraform-provider-k8s/docs/data-sources/hazelcast_com_map_v1alpha1_manifest.md

 Optional:

 - `async_backup_count` (Number) Number of asynchronous backups.
+- `attributes` (Attributes List) Attributes to be used with Predicates API.
+You can learn more at https://docs.hazelcast.com/hazelcast/latest/query/predicate-overview#creating-custom-query-attributes (see [below for nested schema](#nestedatt--spec--attributes))
 - `backup_count` (Number) Number of synchronous backups.
 - `entry_listeners` (Attributes List) EntryListeners contains the configuration for the map-level or entry-based events listeners provided by the Hazelcast’s eventing framework.
 You can learn more at https://docs.hazelcast.com/hazelcast/latest/events/object-events. (see [below for nested schema](#nestedatt--spec--entry_listeners))
 - `event_journal` (Attributes) EventJournal specifies event journal configuration of the Map (see [below for nested schema](#nestedatt--spec--event_journal))